nodepy/registry/README.md

 - Command-line to update existing users (eg. promote them to superusers)
 - User management API (change of password, email, etc. for the `ppym` command-line).

+## Changelog

+### v0.0.4

+- Fix #1: TemplateNotFound when running the Flask app not from the project root
+- Fix #2: Can not upload manifest containing . in a key